Overview

 Welcome!

-Applied Mathematics is the math class for all of NOVA's incoming 6th graders.
+Compressed Mathematics is the math class for all of NOVA's incoming 6th graders.
 It truly is to help in the student's transition from elementary math class (whatever that may have entailed) to future math classes at NOVA.
-There is really no "level" to this class, but there are a number of units and base skills that are expected.
-Otherwise, what you get from this class is up to the students - they can stretch themselves as far as they are motivated to reach in algebraic concepts, practice old and new skills they feel unsure of, work individually and with others to problem-solve, experience working with math in various "real life" situations, and gain confidence and competence at the same time.
-At the end of this course, Mr. Jeff and I seek to know each student individually and help everyone to know which math steps are the best next ones to take on the math horizon.
+There is really no "level" to this class, but there are a number of units and base skills that are expected to complete 7th grade math standards.
+Otherwise, what you get from this class is up to the students - they can stretch themselves as far as they are motivated to reach in algebraic concepts, practice old and new skills they feel unsure of, work individually and with others to problem-solve, experience working with math in various "real life" situations, ask questions, learn new strategies, and gain confidence and competence at the same time.
+At the end of this course, Mr. Jeff, Mrs. Golliet, and I seek to know each student individually and help everyone to know which math steps are the best next ones to take on the math horizon.

-September - mid-October: Graphing, statistics, order of operations, and basic mechanics of math.
+September - mid-October: Graphing, statistics, order of operations, decimals, and basic mechanics of math.

-Mid-January - Mid-February: Fractions - ALL operations with fractions including negatives, simplifying and how to use them in application.
+December - mid-January: Fractions - ALL operations with fractions including simplifying, factoring, and how to use them in application.

-February - Mid-March - Ratios, Proportions - This unit focuses on deeper understanding and uses for these valuable concepts with lots of applications.
+Mid-January - Mid-February: Ratios, Proportions - This unit focuses on deeper understanding and uses for these valuable concepts with lots of applications.

-March - April - May - Finances and Living a Life - This touches some 8th grade finance social studies standards, but also requires many math skills through the 8th grade standards.
+March - April - May - Finances and Living a Life - This meets some of the standards for 8th grade finance AND requires many math skills that meet 8th grade standards.

 May - Batting clean-up: Reviews, extensions, whatever else we need to round out our school year!